 Penny Dickerson is an independent journalist with a passion for cool people, extraordinary places, and good sushi.

-Passionate about words and writing, Penny has augmented her freelance writing life by working as an adjunct English professor at Florida State College Jacksonville, as a teaching courses in English composition and Humanities courses including Writing for Non-Fiction, Introduction to Literature, & Film and Literature.
+Passionate about words and writing, Penny has augmented her freelance writing life by working as an adjunct English professor at Florida State College at Jacksonville where she once taught English composition and Humanities courses including Writing for Non-Fiction, Introduction to Literature, & Film and Literature.

 Pageantry afforded her the opportunity to pursue higher education, as she won several teen pageants and was further crowned the first black Miss Florida Junior College (Miss America Preliminary) and held the title Miss Black Florida but wants to make it abundantly clear that she is not a pageant-girl snob.
 She does, however, love the world of “beauty.”

-Prior to winning the National Shrine Pageant, she traveled Puerto Rico, Barbados, Grenada, Honduras, Panama, Guantanamo Bay, Cuba with the 1st Miss Florida USO Troupe and has traveled to virtually every U.S. city and points of the globe as a former TWA Flight Attendant who was known to fly the Vegas red-eye on her days off just to get free shrimp cocktails.
+Prior to winning the National Shrine Pageant, she traveled to Puerto Rico, Barbados, Grenada, Honduras, Panama, Guantanamo Bay, Cuba with the 1st Miss Florida USO Troupe and has traveled to virtually every U.S. city and points of the globe as a former TWA Flight Attendant who was known to fly the Vegas red-eye on her days off just to get free shrimp cocktails.

 Penny is listed as an Outstanding Woman in American, Who’s Who In American Junior Colleges, a member of Alpha Kappa Alpha Sorority, Inc. and is a Leadership Jacksonville Alumni.
 She is an American Symphony Orchestra League Management Fellowship finalist, Creative Capital Professional Development Workshop participant, and recently participated in the 2011 Minority Writer’s Seminar sponsored by the National Board of Editorial Writers.